realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ### Containers

-A container is also a componment.
-It is also a holder for other componments.
+A container is also a component.
+It is also a holder for other components.
 We have three containers: `HomePage`, `Login`, `Signup`.

-Let's first creat a `containers` folder in `/src`.
+Let's first create a `containers` folder in `/src`.

 #### Login and Signup